 Staying at a Disneyland Resort Hotel

-- Disney’s Paradise Pier Hotel — This is the hotel with the lowest price tag and the farthest walk, but we were talking a just a few minutes' difference.
-It's ben undergoing a refurbishment.
+• Pixar Place Hotel — This is the hotel with the lowest price tag and the farthest walk, but we were talking a just a few minutes' difference.
+It's was refurbished from the former Paradise Pier Hotel to a new Pixar theme.

-- Disneyland Hotel — This original but newly refurbished hotel is right next to Downtown Disney and is a short walk to the monorail into Disneyland Park.
+• Disneyland Hotel — This original but newly refurbished hotel is right next to Downtown Disney and is a short walk to the monorail into Disneyland Park.
 We especially love the Trader Sam’s Enchanted Tiki Bar on site, Monorail-themed water slides and character dining at Goofy’s Kitchen.
+This hotel has a new tower with DVC villas.

 All parks are within walking distance of each other, the theme parks and Downtown Disney.
 You do not need to worry about park transportation here.
 The Monorail does run from Downtown Disney into Tomorrowland for guests with park tickets.
 But it has shorter hours and doesn't necessarily save any time compared to walking.
 It does give your flippers a rest.